 The remuneration of Group management follows the principles that are applicable to all employees, however, these principles must be approved by the shareholders at the AGM.
-The Compensation Committee therefore prepares for approval by the Board and for submission for final approval to the AGM, a Policy on Remuneration for Group management when any changes are proposed or at least every four years.
-No changes are proposed to the 2020 Policy on Remuneration as approved by the 2020 AGM.
+The Compensation Committee therefore prepares for approval by the Board and for submission for final approval to the AGM, a Policy on Remuneration for Group management when any changes are proposed or at least once every four years.
+The Board does not propose any changes to the Policy on Remuneration for Group management as approved by the 2020 AGM, which is reproduced below.
+The Remuneration Report, which can be found on the Company's website, describes in more detail outcomes and how decisions were taken by the Compensation Committee during 2021.